 Preparing for a Master’s Degree in Data Science in Missouri

-Data science graduate programs recruit students who come from a background that includes relevant academic and professional experience.
+And developing that combination of skills at the graduate level starts with some extra preparation during your undergraduate years.
+Data science graduate programs prefer to recruit students who come from a background that includes relevant academic and professional experience.

-In addition to a relevant undergraduate education and proven professional skills, applicants may also need to demonstrate their abilities and close gaps in functional knowledge through the following means:
+Beyond those qualifications, applicants may also need to demonstrate their abilities and close gaps in functional knowledge through the following paths:

-- Massive open online courses (MOOCs) or bridge courses to close gaps in functional knowledge related to programming and math
+- Massive open online courses (MOOCs), data science bootcamps, or bridge courses to close gaps in functional knowledge related to programming and math

 - High scores on quantitative sections of the GRE and/or GMAT exams